mhulse/jquery-bigglesworth/README.md

 </form>
 ```

-**Note:** When there are no results, or if results aren't found, the form's default action will be used; in the above case, a simple [Google site search](https://developers.google.com/search-appliance/documentation/46/xml_reference#request_parameters) will be called.
+**Note:** When there are no results, or if the search term(s) isn't found found, the form's default action will be used upon submission; in the above example, a simple [Google site search](https://developers.google.com/search-appliance/documentation/46/xml_reference#request_parameters) will be called.

 ### Styling: